netdata/netdata/logsmanagement/README.md

 This collector will collect logs from the kernel message log buffer.
 See also documentation of [Fluent Bit kmsg input plugin](https://docs.fluentbit.io/manual/pipeline/inputs/kernel-logs).

 > **Warning**
 > If `use log timestamp` is set to `auto` and the system has been in suspend and resumed since the last boot, timestamps of new `kmsg` logs will be incorrect and log collection will not work.
-This is a know limitation when reading the kernel log buffer records and it is recommended to use `use log timestamp = no` in this scenario.
+This is a know limitation when reading the kernel log buffer records and it is recommended to use `use log timestamp = no` in this case.

+> **Note**
+> `/dev/kmsg` normally returns all the logs in the kernel log buffer every time it is read.
+To avoid duplicate logs, the collector will discard any previous logs the first time `/dev/kmsg` is read after an agent restart and it will collect only new kernel logs.

 |  Configuration Option | Description  |
 |      :------------:  	| ------------ |